 • 1/8 teaspoon red pepper flakes

-• 1 meaty ham bone or ham hocks Note 3
+• 1 meaty ham bone or ham hocks, see note 3, plus more ham if desired

 Instructions

-• SHRED HAM: When ready to serve, remove ham bone and shred off as much meat as you can.
+• When ready to serve, remove ham bone and shred off as much meat as you can.
 Discard the bone(s) and fat.
 Return ham to soup.
-(We like to get about 2 cups, so if your ham comes up short, you may want to add additional chopped ham pieces.)
+(I like about 2 cups, so if your ham comes up short, you may want to add additional chopped ham.)
 Remove and discard bay leaves.
-Remove 2 cups of the soup and blend (Note 5) until completely smooth.
+Remove 2 cups of the soup and blend (see note 5) until completely smooth.
 Return blended puree to the soup pot and mix through.
 Taste and season, adding additional salt/pepper as needed.

-• SERVE: Ladle soup into bowls and serve with buttered crusty bread, a sprinkle of cracked pepper, and fresh thyme, if using.
+• Ladle soup into bowls and serve with hearty buttered bread, a sprinkle of pepper, and fresh thyme, if using.
 Enjoy!

 Recipe Notes

-Note 1: Salt: Add salt very slowly and to taste.
-Ham hocks are very salty (saltier than a ham bone), so you may not even need any salt in this soup.
-If you are sensitive to salt and using ham hocks, replace 2 cups of the chicken broth with water.
+Note 1: Add salt slowly and to taste.
+Ham hocks are salty (saltier than a ham bone), so you may not need any salt.
+If you are sensitive to salt and using ham hocks, replace 2 cups of chicken broth with water.

-• Ham hocks: Ham hocks are a ham bone, so these too are already smoked (cooked through).
-These are usually sold in the meat section of the store, or can be found in the deli.
-If you can't find them, use a grocery locator app or ask the butcher in the store.
+• Ham hocks: Ham hocks are a ham bone, so these are already cooked through.
+They are usually sold in the meat section of the store or can be found in the deli.

 • More flavorful broth: With a bare ham bone or small ham hocks, you may need to add some extra chicken bouillon powder or salt to the broth to ensure there is enough flavor.

-Note 4: Cooking time: The cooking time can vary quite a bit, depending on a few factors, including the pot you're cooking the soup in, the actual temperature of the stovetop, the specific split peas you're using, and personal preference.
-A few cues to look for: The ham should shred off the bone very easily and the split peas should be tender.
-How tender should the peas be?
-The peas only need to be cooked until they're tender, but if you prefer a creamier/smoother texture, continue cooking until the peas soften and begin to fall apart.
-Err on the cautious side; if the soup seems too thick, add in some water/broth and remove from the heat.
-(You can always add the pot back onto the stove if you decide you want the peas more tender or the soup thicker).
+Note 3: The cooking time can vary a lot, but here are few cues to look for: The ham should shred off the bone very easily and split peas should be tender, though if you prefer a creamier texture, continue cooking until peas soften and begin to fall apart.
+If the soup seems too thick, add some water/broth and remove from heat.
+(You can always cook more if you want peas more tender or the soup thicker).

-Note 5: Blending: Be sure to remove the center knob from the blender lid and replace that with a clean kitchen towel to avoid splatters.
+Note 4: Be sure to remove the center knob from the blender lid and replace it with a clean kitchen towel to avoid splatters.
 The blender needs to be able to release the steam!

 Serving: 1serving | Calories: 218kcal | Carbohydrates: 29g | Protein: 13g | Fat: 7g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 4g | Sodium: 161mg | Potassium: 829mg | Fiber: 9g | Sugar: 8g | Vitamin A: 6833IU | Vitamin C: 10mg | Calcium: 91mg | Iron: 3mg